FH-Potsdam/doing-projection-mapping/docs/workflows.md

 ### Workflow HeavyM Live + Syphon/Spout + ?

 - Video Editor ⇒ Video (H264 compression works fine)
-- Video + Graphics ⇒ Processing
+- Video + Graphics ⇒ Syphon/Spout enabled application (e.g. Processing)
-- Processing ⇒ HeavyM
+- Syphon/Spout Server ⇒ HeavyM
 - HeavyM ⇒ Object

 This approach is also not that straight forward as using just one software tool but gives you endless possibilites of of combinations.
-Syphon and Spout are both technologies that allow applications to share live video or images directly via the GPU.
+[Syphon](http://syphon.v002.info/) and [Spout](http://spout.zeal.co/) are both technologies that allow applications to share live video or images directly via the GPU.
 There are a lot of Syphon/Spout enabled applications.
 For example Resolume, MadMapper, Millumin, After Effects and even libraries for Processing and openFrameworks.
+See their dedicated pages for a full listing of possible applications.

 !!!hint
     Feel free to contribute any additional information about your workflow on the [issues of this repo](https://github.com/FH-Potsdam/doing-projection-mapping/issues).